animuson/se-mod-tools-improved/README.md

+# Archived

+This repository has been archived.
+Due to changes that have been made to the system, many of these features are either already implemented directly or no longer work.
+Other user scripts exist out there to do many of the remaining tasks that were not covered by recent tooling changes.

 # Stack Exchange Moderator Tools Improved

 This is a user script which moves most of the options *out* of the mod menu and directly onto the post.